Indemnity Insurance of Local Search Bank conveyancing obligations

 Intelligent Finance An amount at least equal to the total of the initial mortgage advance plus any pre-agreed reserve.
 These amounts will be shown in the mortgage offer.

-Paragon Mortgages Ltd An amount at least equal to the stated value of the Property.
+LendInvest An amount at least equal to the valuation of the property.

 Rooftop Mortgages The value of the property for mortgage purposes as disclosed in the valuation.